KULeuvenNeuromechanics/opensimAD/README.md

 - The workflow is hard-coded to use cmake and visual studio compiler.
 Modifying this to use another compiler (maybe without cmake) is totally fine.
 - Steps 5-8 use a compiled python function, because this is more convenient than asking people to set up the python api in matlab.
 When running or compiling GenF.py, the python environment should have CasADi binaries (with python interface!!).
-- In newer version of opensimAD (not yet used in PredSim, but we might want to in the future), step 7 can be used to skip step 8-9.
+- Step 7 can be used to skip step 8-9.
 The CasADi version in python should not be newer than the one in matlab.
-Loading serialised files is backward compatible, but writing isn't.
+Loading serialised files is backward compatible, but writing isn't.The included `GenF.exe` uses CasADi 3.6.2.
 - Step 10-11 can be skipped.
 - PredSim will load the function the same way as in step 11.